WaferMouse/L3-37/README.md

 - Fleet view which lets you find your ships easily.
 You can right-click to copy the location to clipboard, click on the ship name to view the ship in EDSM, and click anywhere else to view the location system on the web.
 - Chat view that outputs message, timestamp, sender and the channel used.
 Supports copying to the clipboard (use Ctrl-X - NOT Ctrl-C).
 Outputs the system name when you start a hyperspace jump, with a link to view the system on the web and a right-click menu to copy to the clipboard.
 "Freeze" button to stop the chat from dropping to the bottom when a new message arrives, useful for if you're scrolling back whilst people are still talking.
 - Long Range Scanner view that allows you to query the stations in your currently targeted system.
 Great when looking for a place to refuel in the Bubble.
+- Materials Helper view that allows you to select engineering blueprints and simulate the costs.
+Clicking on the material categories at the top lets you simulate the relevant material trades.
+Caveat: no support for experimental effects yet.
 - More SoonTM

 # Install